AMNatty/plutoengine/README.md

     * Alternatively, if this deems too difficult to implement, prohibit the creation of more than one instance per JVM to avoid issues
  * A networking API
+ * Re-add support for external mod jars to the ModLoader
+    * This feature requires a full rewrite and possibly a complete overhaul
+    * Mods should have limited execution levels, for example restricted file access or disabled native library loading (this is probably not possible)
  * Expand upon the Color API
     * Color mixing and blending
     * Color transformation